 ECE 22.05, SHARP, DOT and Snell testing

-Well, from what I’ve seen, I can only think it’s probably because some makers focus more on passing both the US Snell and US DOT tests – both of which have a penetration test.
+From what I’ve seen, I can only think it’s probably because some makers focus more on passing both the US Snell and US DOT tests – both of which have a penetration test.
 That means a projectile is hurled at the helmet and the helmet has to stop it piercing the helmet to pass the test.
 And that means manufacturers who want to make sure they pass this test make their helmet shells harder.

 Which is different to how SHARP sees the world.